szager-chromium/rr/Usage.md

 ## Getting the best performance on your machine

 Disabling CPU frequency scaling, such as Intel Speed Step, may improve performance.
-It can be disabled in either the BIOS or the kernel, by setting the CPU governor to 'performance', for example.
+It can be disabled in either the BIOS, or the kernel by setting the CPU governor to 'performance', for example.